Compliance, operational robustness and resilience

 - The Company also has several channels and tools in place for incident and crisis communication.
 While the common language is English, customer support is additionally provided in other languages by the multilingual staff.

-- Crisis simulation exercises: hese exercises are organised by EBA CLEARING and SIA on an annual basis.
+- Crisis simulation exercises: these exercises are organised by EBA CLEARING and Nexi Payments on an annual basis.
 Their main objective is to test the functionality of the disaster recovery arrangements, both in terms of file sending/receiving and connectivity to participants’ workstations.